Lake Arrowhead State Park: Animals

-Fauna
+Plants

 The dominant tree in the park is honey mesquite.
 Other tree species include cottonwood, hackberry and wild plum.
 Some plants in the park are Texas bluebonnet, Indian blanket, Texas Indian paintbrush, Maximilian sunflower, Texas blazing star, pink evening primrose, snow-on-the-mountain and milkweed.

 Recreation

 The park offers ranger-led educational programs throughout the year.
 The park has facilities for picnicking, fishing, swimming, boating, water skiing, nature study, hiking, wildlife observation, horseback riding, camping, and disc golf.
 There are tent and RV campsites, as well as a pavilion and about 5 mi of hiking trails.